 Owning a Lorikeet on a Budget

+You can own a lorikeet while on a budget quite easily.
+After the initial supplies, you will pay a small amount each month.
 The aviary is going to be your most significant expense.
-It is essential not to compromise on size to save a bit of money.
+It is essential not to compromise on size to save a bit of money, though.
 We highly recommend shopping for aviaries on sale and price-checking across many websites.

 It is also important not to compromise on food.
-Lorikeets have pretty unique dietary needs, as they eat nectar and pollen heavily.
+Lorikeets have unique dietary needs, as they eat nectar and pollen heavily.
 You will need to purchase a specialty food of some sort, or your lorikeet’s health could suffer.

 Saving Money on Lorikeet Care

+Luckily, there are a variety of other ways that you can save money on lorikeet care.
 Shop for toys on sale.
 There are often at least a few that are appropriate for lorikeets on sale at any one time.
 Since your bird probably doesn’t care about the same toys they get, this can be a great way to provide entertainment on a budget.

+Use cheap bedding, like newspaper and paper towels.
+Don’t purchase a commercial option.
 Use a regular household cleaner to keep the bird’s cage clean.
-Be sure to check that it is bird-safe before using it – but many ordinary household cleaners are.
+Be sure to check that it is bird-safe before using it, but many ordinary household cleaners are.